What to know about the six co-conspirators in Trump’s indictment

 John Eastman

+Harvey Silverglate, Eastman’s attorney, confirmed to The Hill that his client is the second co-conspirator mentioned in the document.

-Prosecutors describe the second co-conspirator as “an attorney who devised and attempted to implement a strategy to leverage the Vice President’s ceremonial role overseeing the certification proceeding to obstruct the certification of the presidential election.”
+Prosecutors described Eastman as “an attorney who devised and attempted to implement a strategy to leverage the Vice President’s ceremonial role overseeing the certification proceeding to obstruct the certification of the presidential election.”

-The individual appears to be John Eastman, a central figure in forwarding memos that spurred Trump’s pressure campaign on Pence.
+Eastman was a central figure in forwarding memos that spurred Trump’s pressure campaign on Pence.
+Silverglate said he and another attorney would be sending a memo to the Justice Department in the coming days defending Eastman as innocent.

 The indictment highlights a point unearthed by the Jan.
 6 committee, that while in the days after the election Eastman advocated for Pence to defy his ceremonial duties, however just two months earlier, he wrote that neither the Constitution nor the Electoral Count Act permitted Pence any ability to decide the results of an election or “make that determination on his own.”